Nikon D3100 vs D7000

 |Nikon D40« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D40|

 It is notable that the D7000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3100 does not feature such a mic input.

 Both the D3100 and the D7000 have been discontinued, but can regularly be found used on eBay.
 The D3100 was replaced by the Nikon D3200, while the D7000 was followed by the Nikon D7100.

 So what is the bottom line?
 Is the Nikon D3100 better than the Nikon D7000 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.